-Ketamine is in the class of drugs known as anesthetics, and is generally used on animals.
+Ketamine is in the class of drugs known as anesthetics and is generally used on animals.
 It is extremely potent and has an intense effect on those who use it recreationally.
 Depending on how it is ingested the effect can be almost immediate.

 Ketamine basically causes a disconnect between the brain and the body.
 The perception of sound, sight and touch changes.
 This intense alteration of reality is powerful enough that the user continues to use to keep getting the effect.
-This leads to abuse of Ketamine and a high tolerance.
-A higher tolerance mean that the addict uses more and more to get high.
+This leads to abuse of Ketamine and high tolerance.
+A higher tolerance means that the addict uses more and more to get high.

 There is a danger to Ketamine.
 Ketamine is sometimes used as a date-rape drug.
 It can slow your breathing, your heart rate and the user can become unconscious.
 Ketamine can also cause death.